Sorry, you need to enable JavaScript to visit this website.

 Kaplan-Meier curves for composite primary endpoint.

-From The New England Journal of Medicine, Marchioli R, Finazzi G, Specchia G, et al, Cardiovascular Events and Intensity of Treatment in Polycythemia Vera, 368(1), 29, Copyright © 2013 Massachusetts Medical Society.
+From The New England Journal of Medicine, Marchioli R, Finazzi G, Specchia G, et al; for the CYTO-PV Collaborative Group, Cardiovascular events and intensity of treatment in polycythemia vera, 368, Pages 22-33. © 2013 Massachusetts Medical Society.
 Reprinted with permission from Massachusetts Medical Society.

-*In the CYTO-PV study of 365 adult patients with PV treated with PBT, HU, or both, patients were randomized to 1 of 2 groups: either the low-Hct group (n = 182; with more intensive therapy to maintain a target Hct level <45%) or the high-Hct group (n = 183; with less intensive therapy to maintain a target Hct level of 45% to 50%).
-Baseline characteristics were balanced between groups.
+*In the CYTO-PV study of 365 adult patients with PV treated with PBT, HU, or both, patients were randomized to 1 of 2 groups: the low-Hct group (n=182; with more intensive therapy to maintain a target Hct level <45%) or the high-Hct group (n=183; with less intensive therapy to maintain a target Hct level of 45% to 50%).
+Baseline characteristics were balanced between the groups.
 Approximately 50% of patients had received an initial diagnosis of PV within 2 years prior to randomization.
-67.1% of patients (n = 245) were at high risk because of age ≥65 years or previous thrombosis.
+67.1% of patients (n=245) were at high risk because they were ≥65 years of age or had experienced previous thrombosis.
 The composite primary endpoint was the time until cardiovascular death or major thrombosis.1

 Find out why Jamile M. Shammo, MD, FASCP, FACP, believes even a slight increase in Hct levels can substantially impact patients